-Why are financial statements important
+Why financial statements are important

-- The business’s economic resources and obligations.
+- Economic resources and obligations

 Most importantly, financial statements help business owners better understand their bottom lines and make smarter business decisions.